Load (album): Tour

 Metallica performed various fanclub-only shows in June, after which they performed at the 1996 Lollapalooza festival.
 Metallica's appearance at the festival was controversial; longtime fans of the band accused them of selling out, while regular festival attendees believed their appearance was hijacking the music and culture the festival had been originally designed to reject.
 Metallica performed at the festival as a headliner, sharing the bill with Soundgarden, the Ramones, Rancid, and Screaming Trees.

 After the Lollapalooza shows, Metallica embarked on the Poor Touring Me tour, which spanned 19 countries and ran 125 concerts from September 6, 1996, to May 28, 1997.
-According to Newsted, "We wanted to take the music to a new generation of Metallica fans."
+Newsted said, "We wanted to take the music to a new generation of Metallica fans."
 The tour began in Europe, where the band made appearances on the British television show Later... with Jools Holland and at the European MTV Awards in November.
 The American leg began in late December and spanned the entire United States and Canada.
-The band enjoyed their time on the road, with Ulrich stating the band was in the best physical and mental shapes of their career.
+The band enjoyed their time on the road, with Ulrich stating the band members were in the best physical and mental shapes of their career.
 Ulrich and Hetfield married their respective girlfriends in January and August 1997, respectively.

 At the end of the tour, Metallica announced Loads follow-up album, Reload, to be released in November.
 Reload was composed of outtakes from the Load sessions, with additional recording sessions taking place from July to October 1997.
-Upon its release, like Load, Reload was a commercial success, debuting at number one on the US Billboard 200.
+Upon its release, like Load, Reload was a commercial success, debuting at number one on the US Billboard 200, although overall sales were less than Load.